![]() |

 Will the clusters ever change?

 Yes.
-Clusters will be re-evaluated every two years to adjust for shifts in population.
-The first review will be in 2011, with revised clusters being created prior to the 2012 elections.
+Clusters will be re-evaluated every two years.
 The Administrative Council is charged with re-evaluating and re-distributing clusters.
 However, anyone is welcome to come speak to the Administrative Council if they have concerns about a proposed change in clustering.

 Do clusters apply to workgroups?